 Students are notified in writing of any evaluation that impacts the eligibility of financial aid.
 If the student cannot achieve satisfactory academic or attendance progress levels after the allotted probationary period, then financial aid will be terminated.
 A student will still be allowed to come to school but would then be required to pay the school in cash.
+Student may re-establish SAP and Title IV aid, as applicable, by meeting minimum attendance and academic requirements by the end of the evaluation period.
+Students taking an approved

-Students taking an approved Leave of Absence (LOA) will have their contracted time and maximum time frame extended the same number of days as taken in the leave of absence.
+Leave of Absence (LOA) will have their contracted time and maximum time frame extended the same number of days as taken in the leave of absence.
 Students returning from a LOA or other official interruption of training will return to school in the same satisfactory progress status at which he or she left.

 Course incompletes, repetitions, and non-credit remedial courses have no effect on the satisfactory academic progress standards.
 (Revised 01/2021)